ruby/ruby/README.md

 4. Edit `include/ruby/defines.h` if you need.
 Usually this step will not be needed.

-5. Remove comment mark(`#`) before the module names from `ext/Setup` (or add module names if not present), if you want to link modules statically.
+5. Optional: Remove comment mark(`#`) before the module names from `ext/Setup`.

+    This step is only necessary if you want to link modules statically.

-    If you don't want to compile non static extension modules (probably on architectures which do not allow dynamic loading), remove comment mark from the line "`#option nodynamic`" in `ext/Setup`.
+    If you don't want to compile dynamic extensions (probably on architectures which do not allow dynamic loading), remove comment mark from the line "`#option nodynamic`" in `ext/Setup`.

     Usually this step will not be needed.